JaqiKal/pixavibe/README.md

   - [serie of videos - Django Testing Tutorial - What Is Testing?](https://youtu.be/qwypH3YvMKc?si=1OptYFWRajgREWh_)
   - [Unit Tests in Python || Python Tutorial || Learn Python Programming](https://youtu.be/1Lfv5tUGsn8?si=ZgIDWVjSQqTIUYYK)
   - [HTTP response status codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status) are used in test cases to validate that the application is behaving as expected under various conditions.
-  - GPT was used to create `validate-css.js`.
-It was used to validate CSS.

 #### Acknowledgements